abressam/antlr-RA1/README.md

 ![image](https://github.com/abressam/antlr-RA1/assets/77062126/2d03ef2e-cd77-4e41-8c63-722d600b3b9d)

+Figure 3.
+Example of path to the folder containing the antlr and grammar file (sample).

 Inside the "_sample_" folder, you will find both the file of our grammar (Arithmetic.g4) and other files that are generated when using the Java compiler.

 ![image](https://github.com/abressam/antlr-RA1/assets/77062126/8cce7a79-2022-4bc4-84f9-439d8d9757ac)